 What Are Clear Stamps?
-Get a Clear Stamps Definition Plus Get Instructions for How to Use Clear Stamps and Find Bunches of Ideas for Using Them to Decorate Your Craft Projects.
+Check Out a Clear Stamps Definition Plus Get Instructions and Ideas for How to Use Them in Your Craft Projects.

 When new, most clear stamps are tacky, a property which allows you to temporarily adhere them to a clear acrylic block and then remove them with ease after you’ve finished using them.
 For this reason, they could possibly be described as cling stamps; however, there are also rubber stamps that are NOT clear stamps that have this capability – so the term “cling stamp” doesn’t automatically always apply to clear stamps.